Social Media. Me.

 - Constant bafflement in the face of textspeak.
 I must remind myself, often, that not everyone is using a conventional keyboard when they post their messages.
 It’s VERY difficult for me to take a message seriously when it’s shortcutted to hell and back after squirming it’s way into the world through a phone.
 I try.
 I may be getting more tolerant but it’s a slow road.

 - I have a mild form of Synesthesia.
-A good explanation comes from this blog: “Synesthesia comes from the Greek words syn and aesthesis, literally meaning together-perception.
+A good explanation comes from the Odd Facts blog (sadly, now taken offline): “Synesthesia comes from the Greek words syn and aesthesis, literally meaning together-perception.
 As commonly defined, people with synesthesia have mixed senses where one sense unconsciously triggers another.
 Some people can taste colors and feel words.
 However, the most important thing to remember is that everyone with synesthesia experiences it differently.
 No two people with synesthesia experience the same thing, even if they have the same form of synesthesia.”
 How does this affect me?
-A few examples: “Pregnant” is squeaky word.
+A few examples: “Pregnant” is a squeaky word.
 The number 7 moves at 100 mph, “Cat” is indeed a feline, but it’s also bulging, like an overly filled balloon about to burst.
 Yes, really.
 What you are saying to me may carry more weight than you realize!